channable/opnieuw/README.md

 Channable Retry
 =========================
-Channable Retry is an *** licensed general-purpose retrying library, written in Python, to simplify the task of adding retry behavior to both synchronous as well as asynchronous tasks.
+Channable Retry is a general-purpose retrying library, written in Python, to simplify the task of adding retry behavior to both synchronous as well as asynchronous tasks.
 Channable Retry is easy and straight forward to use.
 Why channable-retry?.
 Most retry packages lack either adequate documentation on how to properly use the package and or difficult to customize.
-Valueble time is lost in trying to figure out which parameters to set and how to set those parameter. channable-retry makes it really easy to add retry functionality to any task that requires retry.
-Suppose we want parse `www.example.com/retry` and we want to add a retry to handle specific netwrok Exception.
+Valuable time is lost in trying to figure out which parameters to set and how to set those parameter. channable-retry makes it really easy to add retry functionality to any task that requires retry.
+Suppose we want parse `https://tech.channable.com/atom.xml` and we want to add a retry to handle specific network Exception.
 Then we can add a channable retry for handling network exceptions in the following way: